dbnschools/moodle-theme_pioneer/README.md

 * Mary Evans designer of More Candy theme and the super cool Block Styling and support in the Moodle.org theme forum
 * Eguru Theme with Featured Courses functionality
 * Gareth Barnard for support and ideas in the Moodle theme forum
+* Anupam Chugh with help on design aspects